Scan execution policies

 • Enforcement of scan execution policies on projects with an existing GitLab CI/CD configuration introduced in GitLab 16.2 with a flag named scan_execution_policy_pipelines.
 Feature flag scan_execution_policy_pipelines removed in GitLab 16.5.

-Use scan execution policies to enforce security scans, either as part of the pipeline or on a specified schedule.
-The security scans run with multiple project pipelines if you define the policy at a group or subgroup level.
+Use scan execution policies to enforce GitLab security scans based on the default or latest security CI templates, either as part of the pipeline or on a specified schedule.

-Scan execution policies are enforced for all applicable projects.
+Scan execution policies are enforced across all projects that are linked to the security policy project and are within the scope of the policy.
 For projects without a .gitlab-ci.yml file, or where AutoDevOps is disabled, security policies create the .gitlab-ci.yml file implicitly.
 This ensures policies enabling execution of secret detection, static analysis, or other scanners that do not require a build in the project, are still able to run and be enforced.

 Restrictions